Living sustainably is living the way God intended. It takes persistence and grace.

 But living in a way that protects creation and honors its Creator isn’t just a good thing to do.
 It’s so much more than that.
 Living as a good steward of land that belongs to God is our calling.
 Treating the planet with compassion for all the other lives we share it with is the way that God intended for us to live.

 That’s why living sustainably isn’t an easy task.
 Living up to God’s standards is impossibly tough.
-The only way we get there is through God’s grace.
+The only way we get there is through God’s grace and coupled with persistence.

 It’s crucial for us to accept grace, and that applies to our relationship with creation the way it does to our relationships with each other.